-Once you’ve cloned your newly forked repo down to your machine.
-You can being The Work ® © ™.
+Once you've cloned your newly forked repo down to your machine.
+You can begin The Work ® © ™.
 Yeah.
 Right after cloning is where I start to get sorta confused.

 So now that you've found some bug inspiration, you've got some work to do.
 Always starting from the main (updated) branch, you create a new branch.
 A branch to track all of the changes you're going to begin to make.
 When you're happy with the work you've done, and you've given it a good razzle dazzle of a testing, you can go ahead and

 add > commit (with comment) > push all of those changes to your forked repo.

 At this point, you will now have your new branch showing up on your CodeGitGitHubLaberg page.
 It is now that you can select your branch and click the

 PullRequest button, wherever it is on the page, to ask the main projects administrators or whatever they're called, if they would kindly merge your modifications into the main project.

 And that's it.
 You did it!
 You submitted a modification to to an open source project.
 If your modification gets merged, you have successfully made a contribution to an open source project.
 You helped.
 Kudos and cheers.

 So, there is probably something else I have to figure out here and add.
 I'm guessing that I would next merge my branch into my forked main repo at this point.
 But yeah, I think for me at this point I would merge my new branch I PR'd into my forked repo main branch.
 But then I could not (but why would I want to?) update from the upstream repo until my modifications were merged into the main repo.
 But then if the main gets an update that I want to pull, but they didn't merge my branch yet (or at all) and I want to keep that as well... and I'm lost and done for now.
 Need to read and practice a bit more and sort this out. /ConfusedRambling